RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

-Here is the fully expanded `README.md` for **SENTINEL-WEAR**.
-It integrates the "Body-Frame Drift Correction," the "Extreme Velocity Sensing" feasibility research, and the architectural innovations regarding distributed sensor fusion, while strictly maintaining all original content and legal disclaimers.

----

-# 3. SENTINEL-WEAR — Wearable Distributed Sensing for Personal Awareness (Research Framework)
+# SENTINEL-WEAR — Wearable Distributed Sensing for Personal Awareness (Research Framework)

 **An open research framework for wearable, jewelry-form-factor distributed sensors that build a 360° body-coordinate awareness field around the wearer.**